Jgfrausing/ik1919/content/author/mathias_farsoe/_index.md

 +++
 # Display name
-name = "Thomas Holm Pedersen"
+name = " Mathias Damsgaard Farsø"

 # Is this the primary user of the site?
 superuser = false